pjhome/pjhome.github.io/schedule.md

 <p class="event">Kicking off with a cheers</p>
 </center>
 <p>
-For those arriving on Thursday, we're planning to share a welcome drink or two in the evening. <i>Details TBD.</i>
+For those arriving on Thursday, we're planning to share a welcome drink or two in the evening.
 </p>
 <br>